na-na-hi/renget/archive/foxboats.md

-fennec friends, you're an orphaned baby fox taken in by a new family | [be nice to 'em](https://files.catbox.moe/6obu1d.png) eye fox, eye fox | [iphox](https://files.catbox.moe/2x8kav.png) oyakodon friends, a woman and her gran invite you and force you to eat really awful oyakodon | [yum](https://files.catbox.moe/nhr7c4.png)
+fennec friends, you're an orphaned baby fox taken in by a new family | [be nice to 'em](https://files.catbox.moe/6obu1d.png) eye fox, eye fox | [iphox](https://files.catbox.moe/2x8kav.png) oyakodon friends, a woman and her gran invite you and force you to eat really awful oyakodon | [yum](https://files.catbox.moe/nhr7c4.png) freelancer simulator, the only game where you can be an underpaid and overworked remote executioner | [whoopeee](https://files.catbox.moe/8ls5oe.png)